akhandelwal81/tableau-writeback/README.md

 * WRITEBACK - This is one of the extensions that has been built by Writeback to serve this purpose for the Tableau Community.This tool is quite neat and supports a number of features including commenting, forecasting, replacing values etc.
  Writeback can be deployed in an Enterprise environment using below topology;
  ![alt text for screen readers](./Writeback.png)

+ This implies that the Writeback needs to be installed on a seperate server with specific configurations.
+Tableau Server needs to be configured to be able to access Writeback Server.
+This is usally done by adding a trex file.
+One file will be on the Tableau Server while all the Creators working on the Implementation needs to have a trex file on their desktops as well.

+ The Writeback Server would need its own backend Database to be configured where the data can be stored.
+This data then can be pushed to the Main Mart which is the source of Tableau Data.
+ Most of the Tableau extensions are web based and users can interact with the server either using the Tableau Desktop or via Tableau Server.